IoT in manufacturing:

 Overpreparation

-For the majority of manufacturing organizations, any digital transformation initiative is a sign of a new beginning.
-Understandably, it’s very tempting to ensure 100% readiness in terms of technology, talent, resources, etc. But in fact, it’s far more feasible and effective to approach transformation head-on, failing and learning as you go.
-Not to say that you don’t need to prepare at all.
-Instead, the preparation should center around establishing a dedicated transformation team, which utilizes proven transformation management practices.
+For the majority of manufacturing organizations, any digital transformation initiative is a new beginning.
+Understandably, it’s very tempting to ensure 100% readiness in terms of technology, talent, resources, etc. But in fact, it’s far more feasible and effective to approach transformation head-on, failing and learning as you go, while the preparation should mostly center around establishing a dedicated transformation team, which utilizes proven transformation management practices.

 Lack of security